makinacorpus/php-calista/docs/getting-started.rst

 Getting started
 ===============

-This API can be used without the Symfony framework, but this tutorial will help you set it up in a Symfony project.
+This API can be used without the Symfony fullstack framework, nevertheless using it is the easiest way to start and learn.

+This guide postulates that you have a Symfony fullstack application up and running with at least one Doctrine entity, with data.

 Installation
 ------------

-First install it using composer:
+First install Calista using composer:

 .. code-block:: sh

-   cd /path/to/your/symfony/app
    composer require makinacorpus/php-calista

 .. note::